-Al Manar TV has been boycotted for inciting violence and suicide attacks against Israel in its MTV-inspired videos, and "Death to America" is a signature slogan.
-Ms. Karnib dismissed the idea that Al Manar clips were powerful enough to produce this result, and felt sloganeering could not be taken seriously.
-The most effective training for 'militants' was American cartoons, she explained, which "are filled with alot more violence, terrorism and hatred- and they are aimed specifically at impressionable children."
+Al Manar TV has been boycotted for inciting violence and covering suicide attacks against Israel in its MTV-inspired videos, and "Death to America" is a signature slogan.
+Ms. Karnib dismissed the idea that Al Manar clips were powerful enough to produce this result, and felt such sloganeering rhetoric could not be taken seriously.
+The most effective indoctrination of militants snagged youth at a vulnerable age.
+American cartoons she explained, "are filled with alot more violence, terrorism and hatred- and they are aimed specifically at impressionable children."
 She also criticized video games which promote brutal killings of 'Arab Terrorists' and 'Muslim fanatics'.

 In the game of dueling propaganda, Hezbollah has met its match.
 Israel's media features extermination, liquidation and elimination as frequent themes, especially regarding the Palestinians: "those people will become even bigger animals than they are today, with the aid of an insane fundamentalist Islam.
 So if we want to remain alive we will have to kill and kill and kill.
 All day.
 Every day."
 Jerusalem Post, 5/21/04

 More recently, the Chairman of the Yisrael Beiteinu Party, Avigdor Lieberman called for Arab Knesset members to be executed.
-Israel Koenig (from Israel's Al Hamishmar newspaper): "We must use terror, assassination, intimidation, land confiscation and the cutting of all social services to rid the Galilee of its Arab population."
+Israel Koenig of Israel's Al Hamishmar newspaper: "We must use terror, assassination, intimidation, land confiscation and the cutting of all social services to rid the Galilee of its Arab population."

-According to the The NY Sun, the crusade against Al Manar TV originated with Israel's Natan Sharansky and former Foreign Minister Silvan Shalom.
-The Israeli Defense Forces' Arab Media desk decided its propaganda leafletting of targeted areas prior to bombing them was inadequate.
+According to the the NY Sun, the crusade against Al Manar TV originated with Israel's Natan Sharansky and former Foreign Minister Silvan Shalom.
+It revealed that Israeli Defense Forces' Arab Media desk decided its propaganda leafletting of targeted areas prior to bombing them was inadequate.
 "Israel must concentrate on Arab media."

-The bicoastal Herzliya-DC Neocon state within a state has orchestrated its series of "Clean Break" Arab wars via the US-Israeli military/media complex, where the Fourth Estate doubles as a Fifth Column.
+The bicoastal Herzliya-DC Neocon state within a state has orchestrated its series of "Clean Break: Strategy for Securing the Realm" Arab wars via the US-Israeli military media complex, where the Fourth Estate doubles as a Fifth Column.

-On the US side, Israeli Avi Jorisch wrote a book on Al Manar TV called "Beacon of Hatred" for AIPAC's Washington Institute for Near East Policy.
-It was endorsed by Dennis Ross and used to pressure Congress and the Pentagon (which had not previously known of the station) to censor Al Manar.
-The coalition also pressured commerical advertisers to boycott LMGr.
+On the US side, Israeli Avi Jorisch wrote a book on Al Manar TV called "Beacon of Hatred" for AIPAC's Washington Institute for Near East Policy (WINEP).
+It was endorsed by Dennis Ross and was used to pressure Congress and the Pentagon (which had not previously known of the TV station) to ban Al Manar.
+The coalition also pressured commerical advertisers to boycott LMGroup.

-Anti-Defamation League, CAMERA.org, American Jewish Congress and the Foundation for the Defense of Democracies also allied with AIPAC against Al Manar worldwide.
+Anti-Defamation League, CAMERA.org, American Jewish Congress and the Foundation for the Defense of Democracies (FDD) also allied with AIPAC against Al Manar worldwide.
 The neocon Middle East Media Research Institute (MEMRI) took credit for persuading world leaders in Germany, Sweden, Australia and France to outlaw Al Manar.
 The Netherlands and the EU followed suit, and Spain was coerced into removing Al Manar from Latin American programming.
-MEMRI has recently announced a new front: France has just agreed to silence Iran's Al Sahar TV.
+MEMRI has recently announced another victory: France just agreed to ban Iran's Al Sahar TV.

-Such success has emboldened an expanding wish-list of opposition media "soon to be banned."
+Such success has emboldened an expanding wish-list of opposition media "soon to be censored."
 Like a press version of Daniel Pipe's "Campus Watch", Israel's Foreign Ministry, the IDF and its US surrogates are blacklisting a number of Arab media- Palestinian TV, Egyptian televsion, Saudi Arabia's Al Majd and ART TV, and Iran's Al Alam.
-Bombings in Iraq of Al Jazeera and Al Arabiya are well known, and now Al Manar's facilities have been completely flattened.
-Both the Committee to Protect Journalists and Repoters Without Borders condemned the attacks.
+Bombings in Iraq of Al Jazeera and Al Arabiya are well known, and now Al Manar's facilities have been bombed.
+Both the Committee to Protect Journalists and Reporters Without Borders condemned the attacks.

 The US State Department's Counter-Misinformation Office is another tool used to monitor international Arab media.
-It tracks image offenses against Israel under the Global Anti-Semitism Awareness Act passed by Congress to track anti-Jewish hate speech worldwide.
-Todd Leventhal, whose propaganda pedigree includes the Pentagon, NSA and the Information Operations Task Force (renamed after the Office of Strategic Influence closed) allegedly did similar Israeli protection work for the Voice of America.
+It tracks image offenses against Israel under the Global Anti-Semitism Awareness Act passed by Congress to track anti-semitic speech worldwide.
+Todd Leventhal, whose propaganda pedigree includes the Pentagon, NSA and the Information Operations Task Force (renamed after the Office of Strategic Influence closed) is its censorship czar.
+He allegedly did similar Israeli protection work for the CIA's Voice of America.

 In 2005, the Israeli Knesset passed the Global Holocaust-Deniers Bill that criminalizes questions and free speech concerning the Holocaust.
-It creates a criminal category for Holocaust questioners and even allows Israel to extradite 'Holocaust Deniers' worldwide for prosecution.
+It creates a criminal category for Holocaust investigation and even claims the right of Israel to extradite 'Holocaust Deniers' worldwide for prosecution.
 The law has no statute of limitations.
-Al Manar TV's dispute of the Holocaust was one reason for it being declared a terrorist organization, according to US government sources.
+Al Manar TV's dispute of the Holocaust was one reason for it being declared a terrorist organization, as per US government sources.

-According to Israeli media, Israel's Embassy in the USA refers to US Ambassador to the UN John Bolton as "Israel's sixth Ambassador".
+According to Israeli media, Israel's Embassy in the USA refers to US Ambassador to the UN John Bolton as "Israel's Sixth Ambassador".
 At Bolton's behest and with Israel's string pulling, on September 14, 2005, the United Nations passed Resolution 1624.
-According to Rep. Ileana Ros-Lehtinen, Res.
-1624 designated Al Manar a terrorist entity.
-As a followup to UN Resolution 1624, the UN Secretary General distributed a proposal in closed session for a "code of ethics" for journalists to fight the war on terror in 2006.
+Florida Rep. Ileana Ros-Lehtinen, said Res.
+1624 designated Al Manar TV a terrorist entity.
+In 2006, in a followup to UN Resolution 1624, the UN Secretary General distributed a proposal in closed session for a "code of ethics" for journalists and how they may report on terrorism.
 It would ban interviews with 'terrorists' and press reports "that generate sympathy for terrorist causes."
-Terrorism, still undefined by the UN Counterterror Commission seems to equal those who defy the western agenda.
+Terrorism, still overly broad and undefined by the UN Counterterror Commission seems to equal those who dissent or defy the western zionist agenda.
 The issue of state-backed terror is carefully avoided.

 On July 16, 2006 I spoke with Al Manar TV editor Ibrahim Moussawi in Beirut.
 With explosions in the background, he denied American media reports of a hundred Iranian Revolutionary Guards helping Hezbollah in the south.
 "Lies- all lies.
 Israeli propaganda!
 Why do you believe this?
 We have enough of our own Lebanese to fight.
 We don't need Iran to win!"
 Al Manar writer/producer Fatima Berri's words on the Islamophobic propaganda constantly leveled at Hezbollah- and Arabs in general- said: "It is untrue information.
 To use lies, make up information to use against you to adjust to their policy."